cyplo/blog/content/posts/2013/08/10/new-laptop.md

 It's finally over !
 I found that Clevo, Taiwanese custom laptop manufacturer, has recently added 13'3 FullHD laptop base to their offerings - W230ST.
 And to my surprise - there is a [Polish importer](http://www.bluemobility.pl/) which allows pretty neat specs calibration for you.
 Game on you say ?
+Indeed.

-Indeed. **What do I like about it:**
+## What I like about it:

 - Haswell-based, so all the new tech is here, same as in the newest MacBooks